gvwilson/thirdbit/fiction/santas/index.md

 and then delivered a baby on the way home.<span class="sidenote">
 "Delivered" in the conventional sense of helping someone give birth rather than the postal sense used for packages.
-The santas and elves in this world didn't make cunning replicas of human infants and replace them in the dead of night while their parents were sleeping—but we're not at that part of the story yet…
+Elves did make dolls sometimes that were so lifelike normal people though they were real, and (whisper it) sometimes santas would deliver them in the dead of night when most people were sleeping and take a real child in exchange, but we're not at that part of the story yet.
 </span>
 Everyone was a little bit afraid of her, except for the unfortunate few who had felt the full force of her disapproving glare: